docmarionum1/bitku/README.md

 ### Deployment

-1. Create accounts on testnet for the bitku contracts and the charity by following these [instructions](https://docs.onflow.org/dapp-deployment/testnet-deployment/#getting-started-on-testnet).
-Update `flow.json`.
-2. Deploy the contracts with `flow project deploy --network=testnet --update`
+1. Deploy the contracts with `flow project deploy --network=testnet --update`
-3. From `web` run `npm run build` and then copy the files into the deployment repository and commit and push them to github.
+2. From `web` run `npm run build` and then copy the files into the deployment repository and commit and push them to github.
-4. If `HaikuNFT` needs to be updated, replace the from `*.cdc` imports with the actual addresses and then update it with `flow accounts update-contract HaikuNFT cadence/contracts/HaikuNFT.cdc --network=testnet --signer testnet-bitku-account`
+3. If `HaikuNFT` needs to be updated, replace the from `*.cdc` imports with the actual addresses and then update it with `flow accounts update-contract HaikuNFT cadence/contracts/HaikuNFT.cdc --network=testnet --signer testnet-bitku-account`